megardn/PennLINC.github.io/docs/TheWay/CuratingBIDSonDisk.md

 one error may introduce new errors.
 Expect this step to take a number of iterations and be sure to describe each step in your Data Narrative.
-In order to do this, we recommend running `cubids-group` and `cubids-validate` simultaneously, via a `qsub` (if the dataset is large) after every change.
+In order to do this, we recommend running `cubids-group` and `cubids-validate` simultaneously, via a `qsub` (if the dataset is large) after every change. *Note: always use absolute paths (rather than relative) when running cubids commands.*
 Suppose you ran `cubids-validate` on your BIDS data.
 This will create a file containing all the errors present in your data.
 Add this file to your git repository and describe it in the Data Narrative (you can simply add the content below to the bottom of DataNarrative.md):